Pharmacy (PHAR)

 Area(s) of Inquiry: None

-Topics in Cardiology is a two credit hour elective designed to provide a more in depth investigation and understanding of the current literature around specific cardiovascular disease states.
-Pharmacologic and non-pharmacologic treatments will be covered during class.
-This course will provide a deeper investigation into specific aspects of cardiovascular disease states, such as ischemic stroke in atrial fibrillation as well as cardiovascular shock, and antiarrhythimics.
-A variety of learning methods will be utilized, including lecture, case-based discussions, primary literature evaluation, group presentations, and educational games.
-Students must have successfully completed PHAR 125 or HSCI 125 (Physiology).
+Cardiology and Social Identities is a two-credit hour elective designed to provide a more in-depth investigation and understanding of the integration of social determinants of health (or social identities) with cardiac diseases.
+The course focuses primarily on arrhythmias and antiarrhythmic agents with pharmacologic and non-pharmacologic treatments both addressed.
+This course will provide a deeper investigation into specific aspects of cardiovascular disease states and the overlap or divergence with social identities.
+A variety of learning methods will be utilized, including lecture, case-based discussions, primary literature evaluation, group collaboration, and educational games.
+Students must have successfully completed Physiology (PHAR 125, HSCI 125) or Introduction to Anatomy and Physiology (BIO 018)

 Level: Non Degree Coursework, Professional Health Care, Undergraduate